 Scheduling Use or Reserving Space

 The offices of Events and Conference Services and Student Life and Leadership are available for planning, consulting, and assisting in the identification of available spaces.
 Individuals and groups are encouraged to contact these offices prior to setting up an activity.
-While doing so is not required, checking with these offices first provides users an opportunity to notify officials of their presence, learn of space use guidelines, and the availability of spaces.
+While doing so is not required for Public Areas, checking with these offices first provides users an opportunity to notify officials of their presence, learn of space use guidelines, and the availability of spaces.
 To reserve an available space, contact Events and Conference Services at events@clackamas.edu.

+Enforcement

+Failure to meet the requirements in this administrative regulation(s) may result in the cancellation of an activity by the College, in advance or while in progress, and may have consequences enforced based on College rules or legal actions.

+College Safety, in partnership with the Student Life and Leadership and Events and Conference Services offices, shall enforce the provisions of this policy.